Mr0cket/Steam-Account-Switcher/README.md

 3. Change the 'main_Account' and 'alt_Account' values to reflect the usernames of your main and Alt steam accounts. save the changes.
 3. Run the script.

+Notes:
-Note: The first time the script is run, you will need to enter your steam password.
+The first time the script is run, you will need to enter your steam password.
 Subsequently, the process is automated.
-Note: Windows supported only.
+Windows supported only.